LVinaud/3dArmUnity/README.md

 Adding an already existing Unity A* method, just as the 2d project done pastly.

-Making it possible for the simulation run a limited amount of generations and saving data about it, the fitness evolution along with other aspects.

 # Achieved Goals

-Making a process for the arm to go from a later best configuration to the current best one in a controlled way in order to avoid strange jumps in evolution, done by using the maxStep variable.
+Making a process for the arm to go from a later best configuration to the current best one in a controlled way in order to avoid strange jumps in evolution, done by using the maxStep variable. ✅

+Making it possible for the simulation run a limited amount of generations and saving data about it, the fitness evolution along with other aspects. ✅